SamMSalem/Diabetes-USA-Analysis/README.md

 ![Rx volume per patient segments](https://github.com/SamMSalem/Diabetes-USA-Analysis/blob/d6cbbc05ec07875c65b2b6eb2dbb7a6f91e74577/Marketing%20Photos/volume_newRx_patient_segment.png)

 ### Insights
-The graph, a horizontal bar chart, illustrates the total number of new prescriptions for three distinct patient segments: Obesity Comorbidity, Cardiovascular Risk, and Type 2 Newly Diagnosed.
+The horizontal bar chart illustrates the total number of new prescriptions for three distinct patient segments: Obesity Comorbidity, Cardiovascular Risk, and Type 2 Newly Diagnosed.
 The data reveals a clear and significant difference in the volume of new patients in each group, which is a crucial insight for understanding market size and growth potential.
   - The Obesity Comorbidity segment generates the highest volume of new prescriptions by a considerable margin.
 This indicates that this patient group is the primary driver of new customer acquisition for the brands in the market.
   - Cardiovascular Risk segment generates the second-highest volume of new prescriptions.
 Its strong performance indicates that patients with cardiovascular risk are also a major target for new prescription acquisition.
   - Type 2 Newly Diagnosed segment has the lowest volume of new prescriptions.
-This lower volume could be due to several factors, such as newly diagnosed patients being started on more traditional, older, and less expensive treatments that are not reflected in the data.
+This lower volume could be due to several factors, such as newly diagnosed patients being started on more traditional, older, and less expensive treatments like Metformine that are not reflected in the data.

 ## Do certain patient segments generate higher sales per prescription than others?
 This question is solved by creating a new column for the single prescription cost by dividing the daily sales by the daily Rx, then grouping the patient segment by the average Rx cost.